GStechschulte/gstechschulte.github.io/content/posts/db-systems-file-formats/index.md

 ### Hybrid (PAX)

-Partition across attributes (PAX) is a hybrid storage model that horizontally partitions data into _row groups_.
-Then, vertically partitions thir attributes into _column chunks_.
-All within a DB page.
+Partition across attributes (PAX) is a hybrid storage model that horizontally partitions data into _row groups_, and then vertically partitions their attributes into _column chunks_—All within a DB page.
 This is what Parquet and Orc use.
 The goal with PAX is to get the benefit of faster processing on columnar storage while retaining the spatial locality benefits of row storage.

 **TODO: insert diagram here**